Day One

 “I beg your pardon, sir?”

-“What’re you, fucking deaf?
+“What’re you, fucking deaf, Betty?
 I said just one.
 Send the big, leggy brunette with the lazy eye.
 What’s her name?
-Margaret.
+Margret.
 I like her.
-Send Margaret up.”
+Send Margret up.”

-There is a brief, but distinct hesitation from the Desk.
+There is a brief hesitation from the Desk.

 “You got a problem, Betty?”